Wellness Care Services

 Our canine and feline companions are susceptible to a number of internal and external parasitical diseases.
-Heartworm disease is carried by mosquitos and transmitted to pets when mosquitos take bite.
+Heartworm disease is carried by mosquitos and transmitted to pets when mosquitoes take bite.
 Dogs are more susceptible to contracting heartworm infection but cats are more likely to have fatal reactions due to heartworm disease.

 Fleas and ticks not only cause itching and discomfort, but they can also transmit multiple diseases.
 Including but not limited to:

 Many cats and dogs are also allergic to flea bites causing severe allergies and skin disease.
 In addition, accidental ingestion of a flea while chewing and grooming can transmit tapeworms.
 Thankfully, monthly administered preventative products are available to prevent infection.

 However, the number and variety of different preventatives can be confusing and even overwhelming.
 Our trained staff is always available to help you determine which product is best for your pet, your budget, and the parasites present in your environment.